mosaicnetworks/monetd/docs/tests.rst

 ----------------

 End to end tests are in the subfolder ``e2e`` of the repository.
-All tests can be run as follows:
+All tests can be run using either of the commands below.
+Note the different paths:

 .. code:: bash

     [...]/monetd/e2e$ make tests
+    [...]/monetd$ make e2e

 An individual test can be run as follows: